EarlKennard/median_and_mode/README.md

 The vector that is spit out is unsorted, so correctly answering the median and mode can be non-trivial, especially on vectors with lengths above 15.

-Just for fun, this project has some unit testing.
+This project has unit testing.

 # How to run it